brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 ### 2. **Test Connection to PostgreSQL**

-I set the URI hosting the Chembl database on my localhost.
+I set the URI hosting the ChEMBL database on my localhost.
 I used a very basic SQL query to test the connection to Postgres.

 ```python
 uri = "postgresql://localhost/Chembl35"